chrisjones243/Indoor-Garden/README.md

-# I2C
+# What is it?

- This is to test I2C communication between the arduinos
+This is code for a project to create a small garden for indoor's